Principal-agent problem with multiple principals: Moral hazard problem : principals and one agent

 where

 and similarly

 where

-Although it seems promising to solve the system of value functions $(J^{i, 1}, J^{i, 2})$ as in the agent problem, note that the admissible controls $(Z^i, w^i)$ are constrained to be $\dbF^X$-adapted, in particular, $(Z^i, w^i)$ cannot depend on the regimes.
-Since the optimizations in \eqref{eq:principalR1} and \eqref{eq:principalR2} are not symmetric, we cannot expect that the optimal controls $(Z^i, w^i)$ coincide on the different regimes.
-Therefore, it is a contradiction to the alleged time-consistency.
+Although it seems promising to solve the system of value functions $(J^{i, 1}, J^{i, 2})$ as in the agent problem, note that the admissible controls $(Z^i, \theta^i)$ are constrained to be $\dbF^X$-adapted, in particular, $(Z^i, \theta^i)$ cannot depend on the regimes.
+Therefore, if the control problem is time-consistent, then we expect to find the same process $(Z^1, \theta^1)$ solve both the optimizations \eqref{eq:principalR1} and \eqref{eq:principalR2}, which is absurd.
+It is a contradiction to the time-consistency assumption.

-This time-inconsistency appears in our model, if we consider a finite number of principals.
-In the following section, we shall bypass the difficulty in the case of infinite number of principals, using the mean field formulation.

 \begin{remark} Besides, the approach for solving the $n$-principal problem has another drawback.
-Note that each contract $\xi^i$ for $i\in\dbI_n$ is a function of the entire vector $X$, that is, the principal need to know the other companies' performance in order to design his own contract.
-This problem can be also avoided in the mean field approach, where $\xi^i$ will be a function of $X^i$. \end{remark}
+Note that each contract $\xi^i$ for $i\in\dbI_n$ is a function of the entire vector $W$, that is, the principal needs to know the other companies' noise in order to design his own contract.
+This problem can be avoided once we consider an infinite number of principals (see Section \ref{sec:mfg}), where $\xi^i$ will be a function of $W^i$. \end{remark}

+In the rest of the paper, we propose two ways to address the time-inconsistency above: \begin{itemize} \item introduce a time-consistent ``suboptimal'' solution for the principals; \item consider the case with infinite number of principals using mean-field formulation. \end{itemize}

+We refer to the recent work of Hern\'andez and Possama\"i \cite{HP2021}.
+They developed a dynamic programming principle for a time-inconsistent agent, and their result is applied to principal-agent model with moral hazard in the thesis of Hern\'andez \cite{Hernandez2021}.